The Last Adam

 The Gospels of the New Testament date from 70 to 100 AD, more than forty years after Jesus preached.
 Mark, Luke, Matthew, and John did not write the Gospels attributed to them.
 The Apostles were uneducated Aramaic-speaking Jews, while the authors were Greek-speaking, educated Christians who were not eyewitnesses.
 Scholars believe Mark, Luke, and Matthew are collections of stories that circulated among early Christians.
 The author of the Gospel of Luke even says so (Luke 1:1-4).

 Whenever someone retells a story, details change, new episodes emerge, and parts get omitted.
 And the story may become more spectacular.
 And so, the Gospels likely don’t accurately tell what happened.
-Several letters in the New Testament have unknown authors, despite claiming to be from Peter, Paul, or another well-known person.
+Several letters in the New Testament are anonymous, despite claiming to be from Peter, Paul, or another well-known figure.
 Jesus’ brother couldn’t have been the author of the Epistle of James because it contains no inside knowledge about the relationship between God and Jesus.
 And we don’t have the original texts of the New Testament.
 The oldest preserved copies date back to the second or third centuries AD.
 Scholars have used these copies to reconstruct the original texts as much as possible.

 Featured image: Head of St. Paul.
 Mosaic in the Archbishop’s Chapel, Ravenna, 5th century AD (public domain)